akshitgrover/box-exec/Readme.md

 * python 2
 * python 3

-**NOTE:** Language support is to extended.
+**NOTE:** Language support is to be extended.

-For each language supported a docker container is run in which all the codes are executed to get the output.
+For each language supported a docker container is present in which all the codes are executed to get the output.

 ## Under the hood